Donald Trump Calls for Adam Schiff to Immediately Resign

 “Rep. Adam Schiff fraudulently read to Congress, with millions of people watching, a version of my conversation with the President of Ukraine that doesn’t exist,” Trump wrote on Twitter.

-Schiff was caught lying to the House Intelligence Committee during a hearing on Thursday, by dramatizing falsified quotes of the conversation between Trump and the Ukrainian president.
+Trump accused Schiff of lying to the House Intelligence Committee during a hearing on Thursday by dramatizing falsified quotes of the conversation between Trump and the Ukrainian president.
 In response, Schiff claimed he was only attempting a “parody” of the conversation.

 “HE WAS DESPERATE AND HE GOT CAUGHT,” Trump wrote, pointing to the failed attempt by Schiff to embellish and dramatize the conversation.